Some people need to wash hair in bed due to limited mobility

 - How Often Should Seniors Bathe?
 3 Essential Health Tips

-- 7 Tips to Get Someone with Alzheimer’s to Take a Bath
+- 7 Tips to Get Someone with Dementia to Shower

 - 9 Enjoyable Activities for Seniors with Limited Mobility